Skip to main content

 The limitation period (verjaringstermijn) under Dutch law determines how long a creditor can enforce a claim through legal proceedings.
 Once this period expires, the debtor can invoke prescription (verjaring) as a defence, and the claim becomes unenforceable in court.
 The Dutch Civil Code establishes different limitation periods depending on the type of claim, ranging from two years to twenty years.

 Understanding limitation periods is essential for anyone doing business in the Netherlands or dealing with Dutch legal disputes.
 A creditor who fails to act within the applicable timeframe risks losing the right to judicial enforcement entirely.
-For a general overview of the rules on limitation of actions, see our companion article.
-The claim itself does not disappear; it transforms into a natural obligation that cannot be enforced through the courts but may still be used for set-off purposes.
+For a general overview of the system of statutory time limits, see our companion article on limitation of actions under Dutch law.

 How Long Is the Standard Limitation Period in the Netherlands?